National Capability Framework

 Artificial Intelligence

-National AI Strategies
+National Defense Strategies

 China